imrismaa/GDSC_SpotifyClone/README.md

 ### PLAYLIST DETAIL
 ![image](https://github.com/imrismaa/GDSC_SpotifyClone/blob/master/playlist_detail.png)

 This is the last page of the Spotify app that I clone.
-There are only three example songs which have a favorite button, and it is clickable.
+There are only three example songs which has a favorite button, and it is clickable.
 ```kotlin
 var isLoved = false
   btnLike.setOnClickListener {